‘The Editor of the Comet’

 … And so it came to pass that there was a procession to the sanctum.
 Men of all sorts and conditions — mostly the hard up one — and women too, mainly of one condition which was occassionally beery or smelling of gin — though how they got it, the spirit that looks after bad men and bad women only knows.
 They gave the office a disreputable atmosphere, and, the police were suspicious until the short handing was explained to them.
 Then some of the old inspectors gave their experience and took the office medicine.
 The freedom of the ladies alluded to about the city was another sign of a return to civilization when all things would be as they were only more so.
 But we got “copy”, stacks of it and had little to do save transcribe, cut down and ornament a little in form or construction, but not in ideas nor language.
 Some day I may collect a volume of the yarns, ideas, and the philosophy of open sinners from the brilliant old dead and gone Comet.
 And I have most of the unpublished stuff in my possession.

 Then there came a vision.
 Any way she was a vision to us after Bob's raw material.
 She came over from North Sydney, escorted to the door by a younger brother, whom she seemed to have well in hand, but who obstinately refused to enter a newspaper offices.
 There are boys like that — also girls, and men and women, I suppose; and “natives”.
 I won't describe her — it might offend other girls — I won't describe her, only to say that she seemed little alongside Bob and that she was a real girl, and a good girl, only bitten by the literary microbe.
 Good looking girls are sometimes.
 She was going to see after an old servant of her family, a married woman in University Park camp, and had called in on her way.
-Her name was Miss Hannah Thornburn.13
+Her name was Miss Hannah Thornburn.

 She had written some poems for right thinking journals before the Shakeup — that is for journals whose writers never thought at all, or if they did were admonished and cut down, or cut out altogether — also some little washy stories and one school-girlishly romantic long one.
 She had got some verses in the old Bunyip, and was very anxious to get some more into the Comet.
 She was just a little flushed at first and her breath came quickly, but quickly she recovered under Bob's influence.
 They all did.
 She had two or three little things that she would like him to read, not now, but any time, she said, and she'd call tomorrow or any time he suggested.
 She didn't want any money she said, she had a good home and all the money she wanted, but she would love to see something of hers in the Comet — if her work was acceptable the money could go to the fund.
 Bob kept her chatting for awhile, about herself and things, and then asked her if she could call in for an answer on her way back in the evening.
 She said oh thank you very much, and she'd be sure to call.
 Then Bob saw her down stairs and out.
 Then Bob came back and sat down in his chair and clapped his hands behind his head and leaned back and thought, while his work waited.
 Then he went and opened a side press and took a small brown paper parcel from the shelf, round and clumsily made and tied with much string.
 I knew what was in it — a very dirty crumpled white shirt and collar.
 Bob had always carried two, through the Bush and round the world, one against coming across a chance washerwoman, and one against coming across a Bush dance or friendly funeral or likely girl, and for going ashore when travelling by sea.
 He had grabbed one, in his room in the Coffee Palace, after the first shock, the morning of the Earthquake, when the boarders went out without combing their hair, and had worn it through the Awful Scenes and nearly ever since.
 He had found a soft shirt at last, washed it after hours and put it on and put the white one away until such time as a washerwoman recovered.
 Now he called in Billy, and my door, falling a little open in the draught, I heard him:

-“Here Billy.
-Take this out to the Zoo, and find out Mrs. Bridgeway,14 and tell her to get it done up as soon as ever she can and send it in.
+14 and tell her to get it done up as soon as ever she can and send it in.
 I'll pay her and the messenger.
 Now go as fast as you can, and —” calling after Billy, “if she can manage to get it done by the middle of the afternoon you can wait and bring it back, here, you'd better take this with you and pay her what she asks,” and he gave Billy some silver — it looked like two half crowns.
 Then Bob turned and became aware of me.

 “What yer doin’ now, Harry?” he asked after a pause.